Shinkomori19/intern/README.md

-# Echo server with Go and gRPC
+# Echo server with Go and gRPC on Docker

-There are two .go files that need to be run, in order to achieve echo server functionality.<br>
-Those files are /cmd/client/client_main.go and /cmd/server/server_main.go.<br>
+Clone repository.
+Then, build using docker:
+`docker build -t echo .`

+When deleting all docker images and containers, do:
+`docker rmi $(docker images -a -q)`
+`docker container prun`

 Here are the steps for executing the code.